+Also, the "Value of Shipments" to "Cost of Materials" ratio (Census of Manufacturers, 1963, Table 1, p.
+20G-6) was 2.72 in 1899 and 2.38 in 1951: a 12 percent decrease.
 Unfortunately the Census of Manufacturers does not have data on capital stocks but Riley (1957, Statistical Table 3) reports that "Value of Production per Plant" to "Capital per Plant" ratio was 1.18 in 1990 and 0.94 in 1950.
-For the purpose of discussing a 50-year time period, the 1-year shift does not seem unreasonable.
-Over that period the ratio experiences a 21% decrease.
+For the purpose of discussing a 50-year time period, the one-year shift does not seem unreasonable.
+Over that period the ratio experiences a 21 percent decrease.
 Given the decreases in these ratios, and the small growth rate of industry labor productivity reported above, we believe that a high growth rate of Coca-Cola productivity relative to the general economy is an implausible explanation of the price rigidity.

 As an additional analysis of this idea, consider the following thought experiment.
-Suppose that the only option the company had was to double the price from 5φ to 10¢, a 100% increase, as the company in the end concluded.
-How many years would it take in that case for the real price of Coke to be half of its 1886 value?
-According to Figure 5 (solid line), that would happen during 1919-29 and then from 1942 and on.
-That is, in such circumstances a nominal price doubling would have to take place at least 17 years (and perhaps even 40 years) before its actual occurrence.
+Suppose that the only option the company had was to double the price from 5¢ to 10¢, a 100 percent increase, as the company in the end concluded.
+How many years would it take in that case for the real price of Coke to be 1/2 of its 1886 value?
+According to Figure 5 (solid line), that would happen during 1919-1929 and then from 1942 and on.
+That is, in such circumstances a